Click to Rate and Give Feedback

 Reads data from the string into the argument locations specified by each format argument.

-When specified, puts the value of argument in the output parameter.
+When OUTPUTis specified, string puts the value of argument in the output parameter.

-Is a formatted character string similar to what is supported by the C-language sscanf function.
+A formatted character string, similar to the values supported by the C-language sscanf function.
 Currently, only the %s format argument is supported.

 n